+- Your name.

-- Your name, - Your identification number, as shown on your Delta Dental card, - Your date of birth, - Your address, - The full name of the party whom you are authorizing to act on your behalf, - The date(s) for which the authorization applies, and - A sentence which clearly states that the party is authorized to file an appeal on your behalf.
+- Your identification number,

+- Your date of birth,

+- Your address,

+- The full name of the party whom you are authorizing to act on your behalf,

+- The date(s) for which the authorization applies, and

+- A sentence which clearly states that the party is authorized to file an appeal on your behalf.